 Continues the competencies taught in BIOL 121.
-This course includes a comprehensive study of the digestive, excretory, endocrine, reproductive, and nervous systems.
+This course includes a comprehensive study of the cardiovascular, endocrine, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 A course fee is required.
 Prerequisite: BIOL 121 with a grade of C or higher.
 (SCI/LAB)